danielgtaylor/openapi-cli-generator/README.md

 ### Authentication

-See the `auth0` module for an example.
+See the `apikey` module for an example.
 More docs coming soon.

 ## Development